Police appeal after woman ‘sexually assaulted at Harry Styles concert’

-The woman was approached from behind by a man who is said to have then sexually assaulted her at the Old Trafford Cricket Ground.
+Woman was approached from behind by a man who is said to have then sexually assaulted her at Old Trafford Cricket Ground

 Police are appealing for information after a woman was allegedly sexually assaulted at a Harry Styles concert in Manchester.